Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach: Conclusions

+\item[i.4)] {\em Second-order QNMs in general relativity}: we have demonstrated the usefulness of the Keldysh expansion of the resolvent by calculating the correction to the QNM coefficients in second-order general relativity perturbation theory.
+This is presented with illustration purposes, being limited to overtones with a fixed $\ell$.
+The extension to the coupling of different $\ell$ modes is straightforward when going beyond the one-dimensional case.

-\item[i.4)] {\em Role of the scalar product to determine constant coefficients $a_n$}: the determination of constants $a_n$ requires a scalar product (actually, only a norm) to fix the ``size'' of QNM eigenfunctions $\hat{v}$.
+\item[i.5)] {\em Role of the scalar product to determine constant coefficients $a_n$}: the determination of constants $a_n$ requires a scalar product (actually, only a norm) to fix the ``size'' of QNM eigenfunctions $\hat{v}$.
 Then we can meaningfully write $u(\tau,x) \sim \sum_n a_n \hat{v}_n(x) e^{i\omega_n\tau}$.
-This is the closest form to self-adjoint normal mode expansions.
+This is the closest form to standard self-adjoint normal mode expansions.

-\item[i.5)] {\em Choice of scalar product and construction of $H^p$-pseudospectra}: the choice of scalar product (or, more generally, of non-degenerate quadratic form) is not unique and different choices can be of interests in different contexts.
-We have explicitly illustrated this by the calculation of P\"oschl-Teller pseudospectra with different $H^p$-Sobolev norms as well as the associated $a_n$'s for a test-bed choice of initial data.
+\item[i.6)] {\em Choice of scalar product in non-modal analysis: $H^p$-transient growths and $H^p$-pseudospectra}: the choice of scalar product (or, more generally, of non-degenerate quadratic form) is not unique and different choices can be of interest in different contexts.
+We have explicitly illustrated this feature by considering two particular tools in the non-modal analysis of the dynamics of non-normal systems, namely the growth function $G(\tau)$ and the $\epsilon$-pseudospectra, and applying them in P\"oschl-Teller to the assessment of transient growths and the construction pseudospectra with different $H^p$-Sobolev norms.

 \end{itemize}